 Depending on the amount of human presence in the vicinity, the buck may have become nocturnal, but how do you know without a trail camera image?

 The concept of whitetail deer becoming nocturnal in archery and firearm season is a tough one to challenge.
-Fortunately, this article by well-known whitetail deer authority Charles Alsheimer will give you some answers.
+Fortunately, this article (once hosted on the Deer & Deer Hunting website), by well-known whitetail deer authority Charles Alsheimer will give you some answers.

 You can’t kill a buck if you can’t encounter him during daylight.
 Of course, this isn’t always easy, as many deer — especially older bucks — seem to turn to the dark side when hunting season opens.
 Here’s an expert’s insight into what drives nocturnal behavior.